egistli/droid-image-picker/README.md

 It's not super hard but it definitely will cost you some time longer than you want to spend.

-So there should be a wrapper around this flow to simply the developement.
+So there should be a wrapper around this flow to simplify the developement.

 ## Installation